So you’ve decided to take a trip to Africa! That’s awesome!

 I created my own small group tours in Africa because I wanted to create a kind of hybrid between a solo backpacking/flashpacking adventure and an overland tour.
 My aim is to give an authentic experience but with more comfort than solo backpacking or overlanding.

-You can read my thoughts on taking an overland tour v’s solo travel here.
+You can read my thoughts on solo travel vs taking an overland tour or small group tour.

 Top Tips for Self-Driving in Africa: